 For Example: using the full band name, logo, images, etc. on the poster would infringe on copyright law.

-I disagree with these types of posters as designers and Illustrators have put in time creating relationships with bands and/or the venues.
-So for someone to profit in the parking lot–devalues their hard work and talent.
+Unfortunately these types of posters devalue the time and talent that designers and Illustrators have put in to create relationships with the bands and/or the venues.

 Proof is required, no exceptions.

 Ink Lounge values creativity and understands that we are all inspired by a great many things and will continue to encourage everyone to express their creativity.
 But at the same time I do need to uphold rights for all artists.
 I realize this may conflict with some folks' interpretations of copyright law, and although I am always up for a conversation, I ultimately have the right to create and enforce this policy in my studio.
 I do not wish to be difficult on this–but I do feel it is my obligation as a graphic designer, screen printer, and instructor–to educate people in best practices and uphold what I believe to be fair for all.

 Chewbotta: here's an example of a fan art.
 I drew and screen printed Chewbacca as a robot.
 It's a new unique illustration, I only printed 30, the title is Chewbotta, and I do not reference Star Wars any place it's sold.

 I'm not a resource for any projects that have a blatant message of hate towards other groups, even if we agree they are Quacks.